anne-urai/lab_wiki/MeetingTemplate.md

 ### Current state of wellbeing
 Motivation is pretty good / I'm demotivated because... / I have fun working on ... / Still trying to get over the paper rejection... / I'm struggling with ...

-### Last week's work
+### Past work
-Describe the progress of the past week, including longer descriptions (text, figures, code).
-Ideally, code + figures live in a shared GitHub repo where I can browse them before we meet.
+Describe the progress of the past week (or period since we last met), including longer descriptions (text, figures, code).
+Ideally, code + figures live in a shared GitHub repo or other document where I can browse them before we meet.

 - Done, as planned
 - Done, with some changes, due to ...